-The second circuit includes European Art with separate sections dedicated to the Art of the Book, Sculpture, Painting and the Decorative Arts – 18th century French art and Art Nouveau jewels in particular.
-Considered exceptional, glass work of René Lalique is displayed in its own room.
+The second circuit includes European Art with separate sections dedicated to the Art of the Book, Sculpture, Painting and the Decorative Arts – 18th-century French art and Art Nouveau jewels in particular.
+Considered exceptional, the glasswork of René Lalique is displayed in its room.
 There are European paintings by many of the masters including Rembrandt, Renoir, Ghirlandaio, Rubens, Manet, Monet, Gainsborough and Turner.
-Noted European paintings are Rubens’ The Love of Centaurs & Portrait of Helene Fourment, Rembrandt’s Old Man with a Stick & Alexander The Great, Bouveret’s Les Bretonnes au Pardon, Ghirlandaio’s 15th century Portrait of a girl, Rogier Van der Weyden’s St. Catherine, Renoir’s Potrait of Madame Claude Monet, and Gainsborough’s Wreck of a Transport Ship.
+Noted European paintings are Rubens’ The Love of Centaurs & Portrait of Helene Fourment, Rembrandt’s Old Man with a Stick & Alexander The Great, Bouveret’s Les Bretonnes au Pardon, Ghirlandaio’s 15th-century Portrait of a girl, Rogier Van der Weyden’s St. Catherine, Renoir’s Portrait of Madame Claude Monet, and Gainsborough’s Wreck of a Transport Ship.

 The second circuit includes European Art with separate sections dedicated to the Art of the Book, Sculpture, Painting and the Decorative Arts